 Naomi Osaka has recently teamed up with one of the most famous names in tennis coaching, Patrick Mouratoglou.
 But the big question on everyone's mind: Is this a good move for Osaka, or just another high-profile experiment, designed to keep the Mouratoglou PR machine whirring?

-The former world number 1, and 4-time Grand Slam champion, has decided to join forces with Patrick Mouratoglou, following a less than stellar comeback to the WTA Tour.
+The former world No.1 and four-time Grand Slam champion has decided to join forces with Patrick Mouratoglou, following a less-than-stellar comeback to the WTA Tour.
 For Osaka, this is not just about quick wins; she’s looking at the long-term picture.
-‘I don’t want to have regrets.
+"I don’t want to have regrets.
 I like the way he coaches.
-I think it’s going to be really interesting,’ she said.
+I think it’s going to be really interesting," she said.
 Osaka's clearly not in it just for a couple of tweaks to her game—she wants to soak up as much knowledge as she can from one of tennis' most talked-about coaches.

 Interestingly, Osaka initially avoided Mouratoglou because of his massive reputation.
-‘I think the fact that he was Serena’s coach for me, made me want to avoid him just because his persona is so big’, she confessed.
+"I think the fact that he was Serena’s coach for me, made me want to avoid him just because his persona is so big," she confessed.
 It’s understandable—when your potential coach has worked with a genuine superstar in Serena Williams, it’s kind of hard not to feel overshadowed.

 Not to mention that Osaka’s career was essentially carved out, on the back of her father garnering inspiration from Richard Williams and his daughters.
 In Ben Rothenberg’s book, ‘Naomi Osaka: Her Journey to Finding her Power and her Voice’, he wrote in detail about how Osaka’s dad was first inspired by the Williams sisters while watching the French Open.
 He moved his family to America from Japan, so they could follow their (or his) tennis dream, and then later, to Florida so his daughters could train at the big tennis academies.
 Just like Richard Williams did, he also trained them on the local public courts for free.
 Williams was a big presence in Osaka’s formative years.

 Only Osaka knows whether that history played on her mind, but nonetheless, after a few sessions with Patrick, her mind was quickly made up.
-‘He absolutely is a really good coach.
-I’m really glad that he’s taking this project on as well.’
+"He absolutely is a really good coach.
+I’m really glad that he’s taking this project on as well."

 A project it is.
 Osaka’s looking to climb back into the top ten, and with Mouratoglou’s guidance, she just might pull it off.
 But before we get too enthusiastic, it’s worthwhile stepping back, and putting the microscope on the likelihood of a long term, successful partnership.